ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Try CKEditor&nbsp;5 Builder

-Check out our interactive builder to quickly get a taste of CKEditor&nbsp;5.
+Check out our [interactive Builder](https://ckeditor.com/builder?redirect=docs) to quickly get a taste of CKEditor&nbsp;5.
 It offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.

 ## Installing CKEditor&nbsp;5 using npm